Western Gaels GAA

-Western Gaels is a Gaelic Athletic Association club in west County Sligo, Republic of Ireland.
+Western Gaels is a Gaelic Athletic Association club in west County Sligo, Ireland.
 It concentrates on hurling.
 The club has players from 4 football clubs in West Sligo, St Pats, St Farans, Enniscrone/Kilglass and Castleconnor.
 The club is affiliated as an exclusive hurling club to the Sligo County Board.
 The club won its first Sligo Senior Hurling Championship in 2010.